What’s a Good Landing Page Conversion Rate?

 Without that level of segmentation, it’s hard to make a solid connection between the bars on the chart and what landing page optimization rates you should expect for your own campaign.

 The good news is that unless your landing pages are converting at 15% or more, you’re probably being outperformed by the best digital marketers and that means there’s plenty of room for improvement.
-In the final section of this resource, we’ll give you five quick pointers for landing page conversion rate optimization in 2021.
+In the final section of this resource, we’ll give you five quick pointers for landing page conversion rate optimization.

 Refine Your Traffic Sources